 Buying and selling is not simply conveyancing, it is a legal transaction and inadequate representation can cost dearly in the long run.
 Safe as Houses Conveyancing are specialists in property law and focused on providing you with the highest standard of care and expertise.
-Conveniently located in Boambee East and Sapphire Beach, we are fully licensed and insured to manage every detail of your conveyancing transaction.
+Conveniently located in Boambee East, servicing the whole of NSW, we are fully licensed and insured to manage every detail of your conveyancing transaction.

 Safe – We take the time to understand your individual requirements and identify any potential issues, provide a flat rate fee and efficient communication.
 In doing so, we are open and transparent and avoid unnecessary and unexpected costs.
 No nasty surprises.

 Affordable – Nobody likes unexpected costs, and we recognise most people don’t like paying legal fees, so we have created single fixed pricing for sales and purchases.
 We utilise our knowledge and connections to deliver the highest level of service within budget.
 Clear disclosure and no “bumped up” charges, ensures you know what you are paying from the start and get the most value out of your property sale or purchase.

 Quality – We understand that buying and selling property can be challenging and stressful, and that you don’t want to be hanging on the phone chasing updates and progress.
 Your matter will be handled promptly and you will be informed at all times.
 We do what we claim to.

 Personal – We ensure that your matter is cared for by a skilled certified specialist in conveyancing, rather than being passed around various secretaries or unqualified administrators.

 Flexible – We know you’re busy and offer flexible appointments to fit around your schedule.